-Then, on the balance of probabilities, the algorithm will determine which way the asset is likely to move in the short-run.
+Then, on the balance of probabilities, the algorithm will determine which way the asset is likely to move in the short run.
 Naturally, the trend strategy employed by the software won’t always get its prediction right.
 As such, each trade will have an exit plan in place – notably in the form of stop-loss orders.

-Is Algorithmic Trading Proftiable?
+Is Algorithmic Trading Profitable?

 Most people lose money trading.
 The algortihmic trading UK scene will have its cast of high-rolling losers just as any other country or trading technique.

 Many of the brokers involved in providing software or acting as vendors and service operators on behalf of their own platforms are from the CFD broking community.
 Around 70% of CFD traders lose money.
 But it should be stated that not all of those traders will necessarily be algo traders.
-Nevertheless that seems like a steep hill of losses to climb, or to stay in the 30% of winners.
+Nevertheless, that seems like a steep hill of losses to climb or to stay in the 30% of winners.

-Notwithstanding the CFD aspect, the best algorithmic trading software packages do claim high success rates -(percentage of trades closed in profit) for their algos, but don’t take these at face value without further investigation such as looking up reviews.
+Notwithstanding the CFD aspect, the best algorithmic trading software packages do claim high success rates -(percentage of trades closed in profit) for their blogs but don’t take these at face value without further investigation such as looking up reviews.

 Algorithmic Trading Python

 Algorithmic trading software is typically built using a specific programming language.
-The most popular one is Python, a flexible language with frameworks (libraries of code for particlar groups of tasks) to meet the requirements of an autonomous trading system.
+The most popular one is Python, a flexible language with frameworks (libraries of code for particular groups of tasks) to meet the requirements of an autonomous trading system.

 Learning to program in Python would be a great benefit to designing your own bots.
-Other popular languages include C++, java and .NET.
+Other popular languages include C++, java, and .NET.

 The overarching objective of the algorithm is to outperform the markets.
 To achieve this end, it must analyse millions of potential trading outcomes every second – and millisecond – on a rolling 24/7 basis across thousands of financial instruments.

-Python has establised itself as the best route in for those looking for a ground-up approach to building bots and/or interested in improving on the algo efforts of others in the trading community.
+Python has establised itself as the best route for those looking for a ground-up approach to building bots and/or interested in improving on the algo efforts of others in the trading community.

 Best Algorithmic Trading Platforms